U.S. regulator sues JPMorgan over WaMu mortgage securities

 JPMorgan bought the assets of Washington Mutual in 2008 after it failed and was seized by regulators.

-In the Friday lawsuit, the NCUA accused the bank of making misrepresentations in underwriting and selling mortgage-backed securities to U.S. Central, Western Corporate and Southwest Corporate federal credit unions.
+In Friday’s lawsuit, the NCUA accused the bank of making misrepresentations in underwriting and selling mortgage-backed securities to U.S. Central, Western Corporate and Southwest Corporate federal credit unions.

 The three credit unions became insolvent on the losses and were placed into NCUA conservatorship, the agency said.